Contact the TCC Library

-Answered By Library Staff
+Answered By Library Staff Last Updated: Jun 20, 2024 Views: 403

 Check out the Wayback Machine from the Internet Archive (IA).

-Have a url that is defunct (no longer working) or that now is behind a paywall?
+Have a url that is defunct (no longer working) or that is now behind a paywall?
 Often we will find references to material in our research but run into issues accessing or opening a link.
-If a link is broken (will not load a page or gives an error message), the link could still be good - for finding the previous version of that content!
+If a link is broken (will not load a page or gives an error message), the link could still be good - for finding a previous version of that content!
 See an archived version of a link by using the IA's tool to get access to the history of a webpage.

 (!)
 Keep in mind that if corrections or additions were made to an article/webpage, the earlier versions might not have them (!).